python-indentacion-comentarios

 In Python, indentation is used to define the structure and blocks of code (unlike other languages that use braces {} to delimit blocks).

-Indentation consists of inserting spaces or tabs at the beginning of lines of code to indicate the belonging of one block to another.
+Indentation involves inserting spaces or tabs at the beginning of lines of code to indicate the belonging of one block to another.

 There are different conventions for adding indentation.
 Probably the most common convention in Python is to use 4 spaces for each level of indentation.

-In the end, either one is indistinct.
+In the end, one or the other is the same.
 What is important is to maintain consistency in the indentation of your code (that is, always use the same format).

 # Variable declaration